andrewbanchich/forty-jekyll-theme/README.md

 If you would like to report a bug, ask a question, request a feature, feel free to do so on [the GitLab repository](https://gitlab.com/andrewbanchich/forty-jekyll-theme) and I will be more than happy to help!

+Alternatively, you can also open an issue via email just by emailing [incoming+andrewbanchich/forty-jekyll-theme@incoming.gitlab.com](mailto:incoming+andrewbanchich/forty-jekyll-theme@incoming.gitlab.com).

 The GitHub repository is simply a mirror of the GitLab repository.

 # Credits